peytoncordero/DRI25/command-line.md

 ### Practices for better interaction with the computer

-Our graphical user interfaces allow us to save files with spaces between words in the name (e.g. 'interesting name.docx'), and we usually don’t think about the consequences of those naming practices.
+Our graphical user interfaces allow us to save files with spaces between words in the name (e.g. 'interesting name.docx'), and we usually don't think about the consequences of those naming practices.
 Imagine instead of 'cheat sheet.txt' you were attempting to open in the command line a very important file for a project such as '*final data.csv*' using the CLI!

 For best digital practices, we recommend:
 - Make sure that file names do *not* contain spaces.